 Watch a live procedure in the epidural steroid injection video below.

 How to prevent epidural steroid injection side effects

 With the potential for such serious side effects, it might be easy to dismiss steroid injections as a pain management option.
 However, steroid injections can be a very effective way to manage debilitating pain.
 Here are five ways to prevent or avoid side effects of epidural steroid injections.

 1. Work with a highly-skilled, experienced pain management specialist

-For such a delicate procedure, you want a pain doctor who is skilled and experienced in steroid injections.
+For such a delicate procedure, you want a skilled pain doctor with extensive experience.
 Ask friends and family for referrals if they have experience in this area.
 You can also search the licensing boards of your state to see if your pain management specialist has been commended (or censured).
 Using a locator tool online can help.

 2. Understand your level of risk

 Certain groups are more vulnerable to serious side effects of steroid injections.
 Postmenopausal women who are already experiencing bone loss may not want to receive steroid injections.
 Other risk factors for serious side effects include: